-Delivery li ndicators Direct Community Services Providing direct services to the community.
-Currently 65 years of age and over to remain living in their own Over 280 clients s annually supported Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Indicators Planned expenditure 2022-23 Responsible Department Home Modifications and Maintenance Service: Providing home modifications and maintenance services for eligible customers to support them to remain living in their own home Transition to provide services under Home Care Support Program Over 280 clients supported by the through CoR's Home Modification & Maintenance Service annually Base budget Community and Ranger Services Over 550 Home Modification & Maintenance Service jobs completed annually Community Grants Program Grants writing e-course Up to 100 not-for-profit organisations are Base budget Community and Supporting local not-for-profit organisations and community Grant workshops supported by a Community Grant applications Ranger Services groups to carry out special projects that contribute to community wellbeing and help build a vibrant community culture.
-Manage three Community Grant rounds. received annually
+Direct Community Services Providing direct services to the community.
+Currently Council's program of direct community services is limited to supporting eligible people 65 years of age and over to remain living in their own homes through council's Home Modifications and Maintenance Service.
+Over 280 clients supported annually Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Service Delivery Delivered as Responsible Department Home Modifications and Maintenance Service: Providing home modifications and maintenance services for eligible customers to support them to remain living in their own home Transition to provide services under Home Care Support Program Over 280 clients supported by the through CoR's Home Modification & Maintenance Service annually Over 550 Home Modification & Maintenance Service jobs completed annually Base budget Community and Ranger Services Community Grants Program Supporting local not-for-profit organisations and community groups to carry out special projects that contribute to community wellbeing and help build a vibrant community culture.
+Grants writing e-course Grant workshops Manage three Community Grant rounds.
+Up to 100 not-for-profit organisations are supported by a Community Grant applications received annually Base budget Community and Ranger Services